ralphjsmit/filament/docs/14-upgrade-guide.md

 In v4, the `inline()` method now only puts the radio buttons inline with each other, and not with the label.
 If you want the radio buttons to be inline with the label, you can use the `inlineLabel()` method as well.

-If you were previously using `inline()->inlineLabel(false)` to achieve the v4 behaviour, you can now simply use `inline()`.
+If you were previously using `inline()->inlineLabel(false)` to achieve the v4 behavior, you can now simply use `inline()`.

 <Aside variant="tip">
-    You can preserve the old default behaviour across your entire app by adding the following code in the `boot()` method of a service provider like `AppServiceProvider`:
+    You can preserve the old default behavior across your entire app by adding the following code in the `boot()` method of a service provider like `AppServiceProvider`:

     ```php
     use Filament\Forms\Components\Radio;